 Banding encompasses many steps during which someone acts as recorder and takes notes based on what the banders report, such as band number and measurements.
 The steps include:

 For the onlooker observing experienced banders, the steps from initial examination to marking the head happen rapidly.
 Marking the head may seem odd to the first-time viewer.
 However, it ensures that the banders aren't stressing hummingbirds by capturing them repeatedly.
 The spot is easier to see than a leg band when a hummingbird is in a trap.
 It's essential, because hummingbirds may visit a garden many times and even spend an entire season there.

 This is a good point at which to note a helpful resource for visualizing the banding process.
-In 2002, the Annenberg Foundation's Hummingbird Journey North website sent science writer Laura Erickson to observe Newfield at work.
+In 2002, the Hummingbird Journey North website (formerly part of the Annenberg Foundation and now managed by the Arboretum of the University of Wisconsin - Madison) sent science writer Laura Erickson to observe Newfield at work.
 Erickson created a tutorial-style, step-by-step photo essay about the banding process from capture to release.

 Intense Effort Mixed with Sweet Moments

 Hummingbird banding is methodical.
 It requires smooth teamwork between the person in charge of the trap, the banders and the recorder.
 It's intense, because it has to be done quickly to create less stress for the birds.
 Also, measurement or recording errors skew data on which ornithologists and biologists rely.
 They need accurate information from banding permit holders and their teams, which may include sub-permittees, such as Newfield's longtime associate Steve Locke.
 Sub-permittees may band, but only accompanied by a banding permit holder.